jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 Brenda Thomas Female 45 470-325-3275 3.2 Bay_Ridge 40.635 -74.019 High_Line_Park 40.748 -74.0048 Premium Driver_on_the_way John Javier 446-656-6614
 ```

+The above is the first 10 lines of the [users.txt](users.txt) file.
+It has 17 fields, separated by a space.
+And these 13 fields are:

+- User's first name
+- User's last name
+- User's gender
+- User's age
+- User's phone number
+- User's rating
+- The name of the user's pickup location
+- The latitude of the user's pickup location
+- The longitude of the user's pickup location
+- The name of the user's dropoff location
+- The latitude of the user's dropoff location
+- The longitude of the user's dropoff location
+- User's vehicle type
+- User's current state
+- Driver's first name
+- Driver's last name
+- Driver's phone number

 A rider can be in one of the following states:

 - Ready to request